bozydar/bfm-dev-env/README.md

   * No state leaking
   * Prevention of internal dependencies
 * The solution should be transparent when users are focused on coding
-* It should work the same way in the CI as it works on their local.
+* It should work the same way in the CI as it works on local.

 ### Who are the users, and what are their needs?
 * The users are developers.
 * They want
-  * The solution to work as they expect
+  * To work as they expect (intuitive UX)
   * Be able to understand it and debug quickly.
   * Not to learn another tool
+  * No sophisticated configuration or abstract layer

 ## Proposed solution

 ### Tools or approaches you’d introduce or build
-I used following tools to solve the problem:
+I've used the following tools and approaches to implement the solution:
 * Monorepo
 * Docker; `docker-compose`;
 * Makefile